holywyvern/hs/README.md

 ### hs/thread
 Contains a simple thread lock/unlock cross platform API.

+### hs/types
+Contains a list of types used by the language

 ### hs/vm (TODO)
 Contains the virtual machine for the language